http4s/http4s/docs/src/main/tut/dsl.md

 ```

 To request a cookie to be removed on the client, you need to set the cookie value
-to empty. http4s can do that with `removeCookie`
+to empty. http4s can do that with `removeCookie`:

 ```tut
 Ok("Ok response.").map(_.removeCookie("foo")).unsafeRunSync.headers